Choosing a Resume Introduction

 - Career Achievements

 Although you may have finished your resume introduction, you are not out of the woods yet.
 Don’t forget that you still need to write the Professional Experience, Education, and Additional Skills Sections.
-Be sure to stop by our enormous resume resources page that is filled with anything you could possibly want to know about writing a resume.
 If you are in a hurry, then head over to the Resume Genius resume builder and get yours done in under 15 minutes.

 Finally if you have any questions, feel free to comment below.
 Good luck on the job hunt!